-Early Field Experiences are required by multiple education courses throughout the Professional Education Component, Content Specialization Component, and Special Methods Component.
-These Early Field Experiences will culminate in a semester long Student Teaching Experience.
+Early Clinical Experiences are required by multiple education courses throughout the Professional Education Component, Content Specialization Component, and Methods Component.
+These Early Clinical Experiences will culminate in a Year Long Residency consisting of two parts.
+Students who complete Part 1 of the Year Long Residency will then transition into Part 2 of the Year Long Residency (Student Teaching) within the same classroom.
 Teacher Candidates are required to meet all special requirements set forth by each individual county's Board of Education if applicable.

 Candidates working toward the Bachelor of Science in Education degree are advised that all phases of teacher education require cooperative efforts between Concord University and the public schools or other agencies.The superintendent, or legal representatives of these agencies or schools, and the representative of the University shall have the authority, after consultation, to reject placement or terminate the participation of any candidate who fails to meet the professional standards of the cooperating school, agency, or the University.During student teaching, the reports of the supervising teacher(s) and the recommendation(s) of the University Supervisor are essential components in determining the eligibility for graduation and recommendation for licensure.